Hospitals In Northwest Indiana Struggle With Increased Wait Times And Influx Of Patients As COVID Cases Rise

 Micah Pollak, a professor at Indiana University Northwest says as COVID numbers rise the number of available beds will continue to fluctuate as hospitalizations typically lag behind cases by a couple of weeks.

-The family of a patient with a heart condition sent pictures from inside the emergency room at a community hospital in Munster, Indiana.
+The family of a patient with a heart condition sent pictures from inside the emergency room at Community Hospital in Munster, Indiana.
 A patient is lying in a hospital bed inside the ER waiting room. we’re not showing anyone’s faces to protect their identities.

-“I think that if you talk to a lot of healthcare workers and they would say we’re in a worse position than we’ve ever been in since COVID began,” Pollak said.READ MORE: Bucktown Residents Pay For Private Security Patrols To Combat Rampant Crime In The Area
+“I think that if you talk to a lot of healthcare workers and they would say we’re in a worse position than we’ve ever been in since COVID began,” Pollak said.READ MORE: Montessori School Of Englewood Kept Their Kids Fed During Pandemic, Now They've Rallied Again

 That family of the patient with the heart condition tells CBS 2 they ended up waiting at the community hospital’s ER for about five hours Tuesday before coming to Saint Mary’s Hospital in Hobart.